Excavations — General Requirements (29 CFR 1926.651)

 During an OSHA inspection, excavation conditions are evaluated immediately during the walkaround.
 An unprotected trench with workers inside can trigger an imminent danger finding.
 Inspectors specifically examine:

-- Competent person on site who can explain soil classification and protective system selection
+- Competent person on site who can describe soil classification and protective system selection

-- Daily inspection logs — are they signed, dated, and current?
+- Daily inspection logs — current and signed

 Document Your Excavation Program Before the Next Dig